kflekac/resbaz/Using Python for Data Analysis.md

 ## Learning objectives

-Thorughout this session we're going to be teaching you a range of tools and skills related to cleaning, manipulation and visualising large datasets.
+Throughout this session we're going to be teaching you a range of tools and skills related to cleaning, manipulation and visualising large datasets.
 Using the pandas package, we can read in and manipulate large spreadsheets of data, and matplotlib lets you visualise these datasets in a useable, customisable format.

 The three sections I'll be taking you through today are: